sollecitom/corda-di-container-spike/README.md

 - javax.inject:javax.inject
 - javax.annotation:jsr250-api
 - spring-boot
+- node-api
-- corda
+- cordapp-api
 - corda-di-cordapps-resolver (runtime)
 - corda-noop-flows-registry (runtime)

+### node-api

+This module defines types used by the node to do certain operations.
+It is imported by the adapters.

+Relevant dependencies:
+- cordapp-api
+- javax.inject:javax.inject
+- javax.annotation:jsr250-api

-### corda
+### cordapp-api

 This module defines types similar to those in Corda, which are available for Cordapps.
-For the sake of saving some time, it also has types which should not be available to Cordapps, but in a real scenario it would be trivial to migrate them in a separate module.

 Relevant dependencies:
 - javax.inject:javax.inject